tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/.NET SDK/对象操作_intl_en.md

   String bucket = "examplebucket-1250000000"; // Bucket, format: BucketName-APPID
-  string key = "exampleobject"; // The location of the object in the bucket, i.e. ObjectKey. string uploadId = "exampleUploadId"; // uploadId is returned when multipart upload is initialized int partNumber = 1; // Part number, increases with increments from 1 UploadPartCopyRequest request = new UploadPartCopyRequest(bucket, key,
+  string key = "exampleobject"; // The location of the object in the bucket, i.e. ObjectKey. string uploadId = "exampleUploadId"; // uploadId  returned when the multipart upload is initialized int partNumber = 1; // Part number, increases with increments from 1 UploadPartCopyRequest request = new UploadPartCopyRequest(bucket, key,
     partNumber, uploadId);
   // Set the validity period of the signature request.SetSign(TimeUtils.GetCurrentTime(TimeUnit.SECONDS), 600);
-  // Set to copy source
+  // Set the copy source
   request.SetCopySource(copySource);
   // Set the range of parts to be copied, e.g., 0 to 1M
   request.SetCopyRange(0, 1024 * 1024);